24f1002025/TDS-Project-2-Automated-Analysis/happiness/README.md

     ## 📖 Data Journey: Unveiling Insights

-    **Title: The Interwoven Threads of Happiness: A Global Journey Through Life Quality**
+    **Title: The Interwoven Threads of Happiness: A Global Journey Through Life Quality🌍**

 **Introduction:**
 In a world brimming with diversity, where cultures and landscapes paint a rich tapestry, the quest for happiness connects us all.
 A dataset of 2,363 entries spanning various countries and years invites us to embark on a journey to uncover the hidden stories behind the numbers.
 From the peaks of Argentina to the tropical warmth of Costa Rica, we will explore how economic prosperity, social ties, health, and perceptions of freedom shape the fabric of life satisfaction—captured in the poignant measure known as the "Life Ladder."